- The Barrons (2018)

 In addition to writing short stories, Floyd has for many years taught writing courses in the Community Enrichment program at Millsaps College.
 He has also been a guest speaker at writers’ conferences and workshops throughout the U.S.

 A short story by Floyd entitled 200 Feet has been nominated for the Edgar Award for Best Short Story.
 It appeared in The Strand Magazine in 2014.
 In addition, his story Molly’s Plan has been selected by James Patterson and Otto Penzler for inclusion in The Best American Mystery Stories 2015.
 It also appeared in the Strand Magazine in the June-Sept 2014 issue.
+Floyd also has stories printed in Saturday Evening Post and other magazines.
+He says there is also a movie of one of his stories in the works.

 - Southern Scribe interviews John Floyd in 2002.